Puerto Varas The Lakes District, Chile Travel Guide

 Puerto Varas has a population around 40,000 residents, creating a welcoming, manageable atmosphere.
 Its pace is relaxed, with ample amenities.
 The local economy focuses on tourism, agriculture, and aquaculture (especially salmon farming).
 This leads to strong traveler services, including diverse accommodations, tour operators, and places to eat.

 Puerto Varas city is known for its cleanliness, safety, and friendly locals.
-The the heart of the town is walkable, with almost all shops, restaurants, and attractions clustered around the main square (Plaza de Armas) plus along the charming waterfront (Costanera).
+The town center is walkable, with most shops, restaurants, and attractions clustered around the main square (Plaza de Armas) and by the charming waterfront (Costanera).
 Lake Llanquihue and Osorno Volcano serve as a constant, inspiring backdrop.

 Kayaking, sailing, and angling on Lake Llanquihue.